Rock Island (Wisconsin): History

-One notable 19th century incident occurred when an itinerant evangelist attempted to officiate at two weddings in a single ceremony.
-He accidentally had the two grooms exchange vows with each other, and did likewise with the two brides.
-This caused an uproar among the assembled guests and directly afterwards the officiating witnesses intervened.
-They all started over and correctly exchanged vows.

 Fishing supported this early colony and the first government for the Town of Washington was formed there on June 20, 1850.
 By 1863, Rock Island had its first school, but already the exodus from the island had begun as settlers moved to other parts of Door County.
 The lack of good harbors and the inconveniences resulting from the isolation hastened the move.
 By 1875 the island was all but deserted until Chester Thordarson's activities.
 Grave markers of some of the original settlers still remain on the north shore of the island.

 In 1910 wealthy inventor Chester Thordarson purchased 775 acre of the island.
 30 acre on the southwest side of the island were cleared in 1920 and Thordarson began construction of a summer estate, now known as the Thordarson Estate Historic District.
 His large boathouse, which is decorated with characters from the Norse Runic alphabet, is open to the public.
 The district also includes Thordarson's water tower.

 The border between Wisconsin and Michigan was originally defined as "the most usual ship channel" into Green Bay from Lake Michigan.
 Since different commercial routes passed between different islands, there was a dispute about where the border was.
 In 1936, the U.S. Supreme Court decision Wisconsin v.
 Michigan found that Rock and other nearby islands were part of Wisconsin.